-Carleton offers three changing winter break programs.
+Carleton offers four winter break programs in 2012-2013.
 Students register for a fall term course, spend two weeks on site during winter break, and return to campus winter term for a follow-up course.
-These programs are made possible by the Peter G. Thurnauer Memorial Winter Break Programs Fund.
+These programs are made possible by the Peter G. Thurnauer Memorial Winter Break Programs Fund and the West Fund.